MoodIOS/boredom/README.md

 - [] User can like a List from different users(so lists are public, kinda like how spotify playlists are)
 - [] User can like an Activity from his/her own List
 - [] User can push a button to generate an activity from their List(s)
+- [] User can use map to see theire activities
+- [] User can use camera to take picture of activities

 ## Optional user stories
 - [] Users can like or dislike an activity and we sort initial list of activities based on number of likes